Herostratus: Burning the Temple

-The Temple of Artemis at Ephesus, (Note: The temple is also referred to as the Artemision, the Artemisium, or the Temple of Diana.) dedicated to the goddess of childbirth and the hunt, among other things, was a product of competition with the rival city Samos.
-Designed by Chersiphron and Metagenes (Note: According to Mark Cartwright, Chersiphron and Metagenes could have lived in the eighth century BCE and were therefore involved in the construction of a prior version of the temple.) and built over the course of 120 years starting around 560 BCE, it stood at double the size of the Parthenon, according to Pliny the Elder's measurements.
-It was made almost entirely of marble, save for, for instance, the wooden statue of Artemis and the roof.
-Ancient sources listed the temple as one of the seven wonders of the world.
-Philo of Byzantium deemed it "the only house of the gods," and Pliny crowned it "the most wonderful monument of Græcian magnificence."
+The Temple of Artemis at Ephesus was dedicated to the Greek goddess of childbirth and the hunt.
+Born of competition between the city and its rival Samos, it was designed by Chersiphron and Metagenes (Note: According to the historian Mark Cartwright, Chersiphron and Metagenes could have lived in the eighth century BCE and were therefore involved in the construction of a prior version of the temple.) and built over 120 years starting around 560 BCE.
+Pliny the Elder estimated that it surpassed the Parthenon in size by twofold.
+Nearly all of it was made of marble, save for such parts as the wooden statue of Artemis and the roof.
+Ancient sources listed the temple as one of the Seven Wonders of the World; Philo of Byzantium and Pliny crowned it "the only house of the gods" and "the most wonderful monument of Græcian magnificence", respectively.

-In 356 BCE, on the day Alexander the Great was born, (Note: Sources disagree on Alexander the Great's birth date: July 20, 21, and 26 have been proposed.)
-(Note: Ancient tradition stresses the simultaneity of the arson and Alexander's birth; the Greek historian Timaeus commented that "the burning of the temple of Diana of Ephesus on the night on which Alexander was born … need cause no surprise, since Diana was away from home, wishing to be present when Olympias [Alexander’s mother] was brought to bed.") a man burned down the temple.
-Sources such as Jordanes note that he set its large wooden roof ablaze.
-The crime was attributed to a "nobody" named Herostratus.
-Promptly arrested, he was tortured to death on the rack, where he confessed to having committed the arson to secure everlasting fame or notoriety.
+On the day Alexander the Great was born in 356 BCE, (Note: Sources disagree on Alexander the Great's birth date: July 20, 21, and 26 have been proposed.
+Ancient tradition stresses the simultaneity of the arson and Alexander's birth; Greek historian Timaeus commented that "the burning of the temple of Diana of Ephesus on the night on which Alexander was born … need cause no surprise, since Diana was away from home, wishing to be present when Olympias [Alexander’s mother] was brought to bed.") a man burned the temple down; some historians claim he set its large wooden roof ablaze.
+The crime was attributed to an unknown man named Herostratus.
+Promptly arrested, he was tortured on the rack, where he confessed to having committed the arson to secure everlasting fame or notoriety.
 (Note: Borowitz writes, "Herostratos and his followers share a desire for fame or notoriety as long lasting and widespread as can be achieved.")
-To thwart his ambition as well as to sharpen his punishment, Ephesus passed a damnatio memoriae law forbidding any mention of his name.
-The arson shocked and grieved the city and may have pushed it to the brink of a panic.
+He was then executed.
+To thwart his ambition and harden his punishment, Ephesus passed a damnatio memoriae law forbidding anyone from mentioning his name.
+The arson shocked and grieved the city and possibly pushed it to the brink of panic.

-However, there might be gaps in this account.
-One such gap, observes Albert Borowitz, is that Herostratus professed his vainglorious motives under torture instead of "[crying] his name … to all who would listen."
+There might be gaps in this account.
+One gap, observes Borowitz, is that Herostratus professed his vainglorious motives under torture instead of "[crying] his name ... to all who would listen".
 Torture was often not considered a means of obtaining information.
-Furthermore, Ephesians may have suspected that Herostratus' true intention remained concealed, for instance, in the event that enemies of Ephesus had hired him to burn the temple.
+Also, Ephesians may have suspected that Herostratus' true intention remained concealed, for instance, in the event that enemies of the city had hired him to burn the temple.

-The temple was rebuilt starting in 323 BC, which produced an even larger structure than before.
-The Goths eventually looted and burned it c.
-262/267 CE, and the temple met its end in 401 CE when a Christian mob destroyed it.
-Today, a reassembled solitary column remains standing.
+Starting in 323 BCE, the temple was rebuilt, and the resulting structure was larger than before.
+The Goths looted and burned it around 262/267 CE, and the temple met its end in 401 CE at the hands of a Christian mob.
+As of 2017, a sole reassembled column stayed standing.